 FOIA requests take considerable time to process and can be expensive, since the requester must usually pay the costs of the document search and copying.
 Many agency documents have already been offered for sale as government documents, published in the Federal Register, posted on agency web sites, or included in commercial publications or database services.
 Therefore, before you make a FOIA request you should exhaust more traditional research methods.
-An excellent place to start is with the agency's Electronic FOIA Reading Room; the Federal Government's FOIA web siteprovides a list of those reading rooms, with links.
+An excellent place to start is with the agency's FOIA web page; the Federal Government's FOIA web site provides a list of agency FOIA web sites.
 You might also want to ask a reference librarian for help identifying commercial sources of records.

 Every federal agency makes its own FOIA regulations.
 Before you write your FOIA request, take a little time to familiarize yourself with the regulations of the agency from whom you will be requesting records, especially their fee schedule and procedures for granting expedited review of qualifying requests.
 For help finding agency-specific FOIA regulations, see the "Administrative Materials & Regulations" section of this guide.
-Many agencies also post their fee schedules in their electronic FOIA reading rooms.
+Many agencies also post their fee schedules on their FOIA web page.

 Keep in mind that the more specific your description of the records you seek, the more likely you are to get what you want.
 In addition to the minimum contents already suggested, your request could include a request that the agency contact you to verify your willingness to pay fees above the upper fee limit you set, a request for a fee waiver, and/or a request for expedited review.